Who wore what to the royal wedding

 Victoria and David Beckham arrived looking predictably stylish and suave.

-Von der Holtz says Victoria's look was not without its jeopardy: "It is very dark for a wedding - not what you might usually see, but with the red suede shoes and the interesting slits in the sleeves, I think she looked very elegant."
+Von der Goltz says Victoria's look was not without its jeopardy: "It is very dark for a wedding - not what you might usually see, but with the red suede shoes and the interesting slits in the sleeves, I think she looked very elegant."

 Eagle agrees: "There was a lot going on with the shape of her dress, which was good because she kept the colour quite dark."